 Most recently, the combination of advancing technology and continued bandwidth growth has given rise to new advanced connectivity, referred to as the IoT (Internet of Things.)
 For those who are not familiar with the term IoT, it is a vast network comprised of physical devices, vehicles, home appliances, and other items.
 Each is embedded with sensors allowing the devices to connect via wireless networks, which allows for the exchange of data or the ability to control these devices remotely.
 Experts are predicting the IoT to experience exponential growth in the coming decade.

 Why is 20 years in business a brag-worthy milestone?

 We've witnessed a generation of technological breakthroughs by unknown companies in 1998.
 Since then, many of these companies have become household names.
 For perspective, NTI is the same age as Google, which began as a project by two Stanford Ph.D. students named BackRub.
 NTI is older than some other household names.
 In 1998, we did not know Facebook (founded 2004), or Twitter (2006), or Instagram (2010).
 If we were chatting with Siri before 2010, Siri was a family member or friend.
-Alexa was "born" 5 years later.
+Alexa was "born" in November of 2014.